mpihlak/mongoproxy/README.md

 ## Current state
 Supports MongoDb 3.6 and greater (`OP_MSG` protocol), and produces throughput and latency metrics both at the network and document level.
 The legacy `OP_COMMAND` protocol used by some drivers and older Mongo versions is not fully supported.
 The proxy won't crash or anything but the collected metrics will be limited.

 Performance overhead is minimal.
 In sidecar mode, expect to add 3-5% CPU to the Pod and a sub 1ms increase to the latency (proportional to response size).
 Memory usage depends on the max request/response size (currently needs to have the whole BSON in memory for parsing) and number of active connections.
-For most well-behaved apps the memory usage should be around few tens of MBs, however I've seen it go up to 100MB with some workloads.
+For most well-behaved apps the memory usage should be around few MBs, however it can go considerably higher when using multiple connections to move large datasets.

-Since it uses a thread per connection, `MALLOC_ARENA_MAX` needs to be tuned to avoid excessive memory usage due to how `malloc()` handles per-thread arenas.
-2 is a good starting value.

-_Note_: there's an experimental branch `async-with-tokio` that uses async/await with Tokio.
-From first impressions, memory usage is much better but CPU usage is much worse.
-So not sure if it's worth the extra complexity.

-Jaeger tracing is still experimental.
+Jaeger tracing is experimental.
 It does generate traces, but the interface is likely to change in the future.
 Specifically, the `$comment` field could be used for passing along other information as well (eg. additional Prometheus labels, function name, file:line, etc.).

 ## Usage